C0deLineX/html-css-js-practice-environment/README.md

 ## How to Use

-To get started, simply visit [codelinex.org](http://codelinex.org) and begin exploring HTML, CSS, and JavaScript in the provided practice space.
+To get started, simply visit [Practice Code Editor](https://codelinex-basic-practice-editor.netlify.app/) and begin exploring HTML, CSS, and JavaScript in the provided practice space.
 The interface is user-friendly, allowing you to dive right into coding without setup hassles.

 ## Disclaimer